gitcrackin-now/cs1222-fall-2016/README.md

 # CS-1222 Introduction to Database

-This course is introduction to database.
+Welcome to the introduction to database course!

-In this course, we will be learning some basic term and concept of relational database and later over the NoSQL database.
+We will be learning some basic terms and concepts of relational database and the non-relational database like NoSQL databases.

-Overall, you will be learning syntax of SQL and being able to create tables yourself with some concept of NoSQL databases.
+You will be learning syntax of SQL and being able to design tables yourself and transition this knowledge to NoSQL databases.

-After taking this course, you will be able to write SQL code to store data into database and read it out.
+After taking this course, you will be able to read/write SQL code to read/store/manipulate data into database.

 ## Prerequisites

-As this course is 100 level courses, you don't need to have any programming background although recommended.
+As this course is 100 level courses, I do not expect any of you to have any programming background.
+Thus, the course will assume you know nothing and teach everything from ground up.

-Although not required but please be familiar with terminal(Command line interface) on windows.
-Most of the examples and courses will be in terminal format.
+Although it is not required but please be familiar with terminal(Command line interface on windows).
+Most of the examples within lectures will be in terminal.

+> While some may be in the MySQL workbench, I'd prefer to do everything in terminal

-If anything that is required, please have a programming text-editor ready like [Sublime Text][2] or [Atom][3] installed on your computer.
+I do recommend you to have a programming text-editor ready like [Sublime Text][2] or [Atom][3] installed on your computer so you can code.

 ## Announcements